-The Civil Law Legal Aid Scheme is a scheme set up by the state government so that Queenslanders can obtain legal assistance for civil law matters to be heard in a Queensland court or a tribunal where there is the power to award costs.
+The Civil Law Legal Aid Scheme (CLLAS) was set up by the state government so Queenslanders could access legal assistance for civil law matters to be dealt with by Queensland courts or tribunals in line with Queensland laws.

-Funds for cases approved under the scheme are provided by the Public Trustee of Queensland while the scheme is administered by Legal Aid Queensland.
+The scheme is funded by the Public Trustee of Queensland and administered by Legal Aid Queensland.

-In order to give effect to this scheme, guidelines have been agreed upon by the Public Trustee of Queensland and Legal Aid Queensland.
-The Public Trustee has appointed the Chief Executive Officer, Legal Aid Queensland, as the Public Trustee's delegate and agent for the purpose of the administration of the scheme.
+The CLLAS guidelines (PDF, 82KB) have been agreed by the Public Trustee of Queensland and Legal Aid Queensland.
+The Public Trustee of Queensland has appointed Legal Aid Queensland’s chief executive officer as their delegate and agent for administering the scheme.

 Applying for legal assistance from CLLAS

 Before applying for assistance from the CLLAS, applicants should get legal advice about their civil claim.

 Receiving legal advice will help verify there is a potential claim and inform the applicant about the steps they may need to take before applying to the scheme for assistance.
 See the legal advice area for more information about getting legal advice.